Global Healthcare Private Equity Report

 To get deals done, funds may need to continue to broaden the aperture on their deal strategy.
 For example:

 - Minority recapitalizations: This approach creates opportunities for both buyers and sellers in a capital-constrained world.
 For buyers, minority investments mean buyers can sidestep having to refinance existing leverage and can benefit from existing lenders’ familiarity with the business.
-For sellers, partial exits offer PE funds a mechanism to drive returns for their existing LPs while continuing to hold a stake in the asset to capitalize on future growth potential.
+For sellers, partial exits offer PE funds a mechanism to drive returns for their existing limited partners while continuing to hold a stake in the asset to capitalize on future growth potential.

-- Opportunistic investing: The downturn may create more opportunities to play within distressed assets—for example, among SMID-cap biopharma players, provider businesses that are differentially hit hard by macro trends, or assets affected by changes in regulation (for example, the No Surprises Act).
+- Opportunistic investing: The downturn may create more opportunities to compete within distressed assets—for example, among SMID-cap biopharma companies, provider businesses that are differentially hit hard by macro trends, or assets affected by changes in regulation (for example, the No Surprises Act).
 Sponsors can be thoughtful in how they structure deal terms to bound the downside risk and/or prioritize assets where they have conviction in the assets’ underlying strengths or longer-term secular tailwinds, with the hopes of generating a higher return at exit.

 - Platform buy and build: While tuck-ins for existing platforms are tried-and-true value creation strategies, they may become differentially actionable in a recession.
 The smaller size of these deals makes them easier to fund in tight credit markets (through free-cash flow or by leveraging relationships with existing lenders who know the core business).
 Similarly, in the provider space, independent practices may be more interested to sell to the right PE partner to help them navigate the effects of a contraction on their business.
 Several scale PE platforms with potential for continued rollups traded, such as IVIRMA to KKR in fertility.
 In the gastroenterology space, GI Alliance announced a physician-led buyout facilitated by a $785 million noncontrol investment from Apollo Hybrid Value funds to support continued acquisition growth.